Ragura/dinkcreference/docs/guide/graphics.md

 load_sequence [path]/[filename] [seq] [delay] [X coord] [Y coord] [hardbox]
 ```

 `load_sequence_now` puts those graphics straight into memory and is mainly used for the graphics associated with Dink and the status bar, but also include the burning pine tree – as it's nice to have that tree burn as soon as it's hit by a fireball.
-I would also recommend you using the `load_sequence_now` when loading graphics mid-game similar to what the original sword scripts do.

 `load_sequence` makes those graphics available to the Dink Engine or the map editor.